sqlxpert/lights-off-aws/README.md

 For AWS users who forget to turn off the lights:

-* **Cut AWS costs up to ⅔ in your sleep**, by tagging your EC2 instances and RDS databases with `cron`-style schedules.
+* **Cut AWS costs up to ⅔ in your sleep**, by tagging your EC2 instances and RDS databases with cron-style schedules.
 Lights Off stops or hibernates the instances, and stops the databases, while you are not using them, then starts them up before you need them again.
 It's perfect for development and test systems, which are idle at night and on weekends.